Zyin055/Config-Presets/README.md

 ![addremove](https://i.imgur.com/sYANTi2.jpg)

-Screenshot of config-txt2img.json, which can be opened with the "Open..." button in the txt2img tab.
-It's created after the extension is loaded for the first time.
-You can use this if you want finer control on editing your presets. config-img2img.json also exists for the img2img tab.
+Screenshot of config-txt2img.json, which can be opened with the "Open config file..." button.
+You can use this if you want manual control while editing your presets. config-img2img.json also exists for the img2img tab.

 ![config](https://i.imgur.com/rLONKXz.jpg)